masashitanimura/2.0/pages/userguide/userguide_docker.md

    - The `#` prompt is shown while in privileged (or root) mode.
 The `$` prompt is shown while in non-privileged (or user) mode.
 In the commands below, `sudo` may be omitted if in privileged mode
    - Check docker if running by sending `ps -e|grep docker`

+   ​

-2. Test Docker
+3. **Test** Docker

    Run the "hello world" demo to test your Docker installation.
-Remove the "hello world" image afterwards.
+You may remove the "hello world" image afterwards.

    ```
    $ sudo docker run --name hello hello-world